moneff/ukhub-stormpay-portal/docs/40-sandbox.md

 The TPP has at least one redirect URI for each of its software statements.
 The TPP has a copy of the OB root and issuing certificate attached.

-#### Step 2: TPP should contact our Open Banking support team
-We do not offer Dynamic Client Registration.

-Please contact our Open Banking support team to be onboarded.

 #### Step 2: Register TPP with Bank using Dynamic Client Registration
 See http://openid.net/specs/openid-connect-registration-1_0-21.html
 Claims required in dynamic client registration for Banks are as follows